vegaprotocol/specs/specs/0000-setting-fees-and-rewarding-mms.md

 - **Open interest**: the volume of all open positions in a given market (ie order book)
 - **Liquidity**: measured as per [liquidity measurement spec](0034-prob-weighted-liquidity-measure.ipynb) (but it's basically volume on the book weighted by the probability of trading)
 - **Supplied liquidity**: this counts only the liquidity provided through the special market making order that market makers have committed to as per [market maker order spec](????.md)
+- **Liquidity demand window length `t_liquidity_window`**: sets the length of the window over which we estimate liquidity demand for fee setting purposes.
+This is a network parameter.
-- **Liquidity demand estimate**: as defined in [liquidity monitoring](????-liquidity-monitoring.md) spec we use maximum open interest in the market captured between the current time t and t-[p](#Liquidity-auction-network-parameters) for now.
+- **Liquidity demand estimate**: as defined in [liquidity monitoring](????-liquidity-monitoring.md) spec we use maximum open interest in the market captured between `max(t-t_liquidity_window,0)` and the current time `t`.
+Here time `t=0` denotes the end of market opening auction.
 - **Sufficient liquidity trigger `c_2`**: a network parameter `c_2` defined in [liquidity monitoring](????-liquidity-monitoring.md) spec.
 - **Market value estimate** is calculated to be the estimated fee income for the entire future existence of the market using recent fee income.
 See further in this spec for details.